-The white grape variety (also Fehér Csepel Tolarent 92, Prim) is a new variety between Seyve-Villard 12-375 (Villard Blanc) x Queen of the vineyards.
-The former name was Prim, but to avoid confusion with the Primus variety, it was renamed.
-Synonyms are Augusztusi Muskotaly, CS.F.T.159 and Csepel Fehér Tolerant 92, crossed in Hungary in 1966 by the breeders Pal Kozma, Lazlo Nagy and Marta Urbanyi.
-The oval, golden yellow berries have a slightly pronounced muscatite.
-The early ripening vine is resistant to both types of mildew, frost and drought.
-It is used as a table grape.
-In 2016, three hectares of vineyards were designated in Hungary (statistics Kym Anderson).
+The white grape variety (also Fehér Csepel Tolarent 92, Prim) is a new variety between Seyve-Villard 12-375 (Villard Blanc) x Queen of the Vineyards.
+The former name was Prim, but to avoid confusion with the variety Primus, it was renamed.
+Synonyms are Augusztusi Muskotaly, CS.F.T.159 and Csepel Fehér Tolerant 92.
+The cross was made in 1966 in Hungary by the breeders Pal Kozma, Lazlo Nagy and Marta Urbanyi.
+The oval, golden-yellow berries have a slightly pronounced muscat tone.
+The early ripening vine is resistant to both powdery mildew, frost and drought.
+It is used as table grape.
+In 2016, three hectares were designated in Hungary (Kym Anderson).

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark